mattgruter/dockerfile-guacamole/README.md

 ## Web application
-To only run the Guacamole web application do:
+To only run the Guacamole web application:

     docker run -p 8080:8080 guacd mattgruter/guacamole-webserver

 The web application expects a running [guacd](https://github.com/mattgruter/dockerfile-guacamole/tree/master/guacd) Guacamole daemon on the address `guacd:4822` and a [Guacamole-ready MySQL database server](https://github.com/mattgruter/dockerfile-guacamole/tree/master/db) on `db:3306`.
-Start a guacd and database container first and then link to them:
+Start a guacd and database container first and then link to them as described above.

-    docker run --link <guacd-container>:guacd --link <guac-mysql-container>:db -p 8080:8080 guacd mattgruter/guacamole-webserver

-Now point your browser to http://localhost:8080